thebigduck/.ai/README.md

 Usage: ai-validate [options]

+ai-validate looks for `ai-config.schema.json` at the repository root and uses it to verify `.ai/0-ai-config/ai-config.json`.
+Other JSON Schema tools can load the same file for standalone checks.

 Behavior: Runs a series of checks and exits with a non-zero status code if errors are found.

 Checks Performed:

-Schema Validation: Ensures ai-config.json conforms to the JSON Schema in Appendix A.
+Schema Validation: Ensures ai-config.json conforms to `ai-config.schema.json` (also shown in Appendix A).

 File Existence: Verifies that all Required files from the standard are present.